MyLikita-Health/SudoEMR-Server/README.md

-# Backend for MyLikita Opensource Hospital Management Software
+# Backend for SudoEMR Opensource Hospital Management Software

-Backend App developed with Authentication, Access level control and password encryption compatible with MyLikita Opensource Hospital Management Software
+Backend App developed with Authentication, Access level control and password encryption compatible with Sudo Opensource Hospital Management Software

 ## Offline Support
 App uses winser to install the backend app as a service.